resess/Slicer4D/README.md

 For the integration test, open the Slicer4D repository in IntelliJ IDEA, and make sure you build Gradle correctly.
 Next, open the test repository by running the `runIdeForUiTest` command.
 Finally, visit `src/test/java/ca/ubc/ece/resess/dbgcontroller/pages/UITest.java` to run the test.

-## 8. Limitations
-This tool is only accurate for deterministic program.